readyready15728/misc/awakemud-notes.md

 settings.
 To center the radio at a frequency (the most common is 8mhz), type RADIO CENTER <frequency>.
 To scan through all frequencies type RADIO SCAN.
 Encryption rating can be set by typing RADIO CRYPT <rating>.
+Only radios with RADIO CENTER \<frequency\>.
+To scan through all frequencies type RADIO SCAN.
+Encryption rating can be set by typing RADIO CRYPT \<rating\>.
 Only radios with an encryption rating greater than or equal to what you have it set at can receive them."
 * "To broadcast a message type BROADCAST <message>.
+Turning the radio off can
+* "To broadcast a message type BROADCAST \<message\>.
 Turning the radio off can be accomplished with RADIO OFF."
 * "Phones are a more private form of communication.
 When you acquire a phone and wish to use it, you must first find the eight digit telephone numbers of